-Not too many places engender the instinctive hush of a library.
-Take some time out to make the most of the peace and quiet.
+Respect the instinctive hush of a library: take time out to make the most of the peace and quiet.

 “What in the world would we do without our libraries,” asked Katharine Hepburn, reflecting on the vital role these pillars of knowledge play in our lives.
 From story time as children to late night study sessions as students, public libraries represent places of optimism and opportunity, offering us a sense of belonging and purpose.

 With our local library card comes access to education and possibility.
 Even stepping through the door helps build a social connection.
 Yet when was the last time you visited your local public library?

 While the rise in digital publishing has led some of us to fear for the future of books, many people remain loyal to their local library and value its presence in the community.
 Diversifying and embracing technology and change, public libraries today are likely to have more people on computers and reading e-books than perusing the shelves.
 Desks are full of group study sessions, foreign language classes and private tutoring.
 People are tapping into free wifi, working off their own devices and embracing the sense of purpose inherent in libraries.